finos/rune-dsl/documentation/documentation.rst

 Conditions
 """"""""""

 A function's inputs and output can be constrained using *conditions*.
-Each condition is expressed as a logical statement that evaluates to true or false (a.k.a. a *boolean* expression) and can represent:
+Each condition is expressed as a logical statement that evaluates to True or False, using the same language features as those available to express condition statements in data types, as detailed in the `Condition Statement Section`_.

+Condition statements in a function can represent:

 * a pre-condition, applicable to inputs only and evaluated prior to executing the function, using the ``condition`` keyword
 * a post-condition, applicable to inputs and output and evaluated after executing the function (once the output is known), using the ``post-condition`` keyword

 Conditions are an essential feature of the definition of a function.
 By constraining the inputs and output, they define the "contract" that this function must satisfy, so that it can be safely used for its intended purpose as part of a process.

-The language features available to express condition statements in functions are exactly the same as those available to express condition statements in data types, as detailed in the `Condition Statement Section`_.

 .. code-block:: Haskell